riffomonas/RR_R25_2014/research_plan.md

 * Assessment:
   * Take in responses to think-pair-share activity
-  * Matching task linking reproducibility fail to a practice/technology that can help
+  * Matching task linking reproducibility fail to a practice/technology
+  * How many reproducibility fails can they identify in the microbiome paper?
   * Evidence that they created the GitHub, FigShare, and DataDryad accounts
   * Time spent on case studies and presentations
   * Indication from future publications that practices have changed? ($$$)